Mileenka/Mileenka/README.md

 I am an ambitious person.
 I strive for my intended goals and never give up even when there are many obstacles along the way.
 For me, the path to this goal is more important than its final achievement.
-So I start my adventure with programming with a lot of motivation, which makes my next dream come true
+So I start my adventure with programming with a lot of motivation, which makes my next dream come true.

 ## 🚀Experience